College of Business > Faculty > A to Z listing of Faculty > werner-debondt

 BSE, Engineering, Universitaire Faculteiten Sint-Ignatius te Antwerpen, 1976

-De Bondt has examined key concepts of bounded rationality, e.g., people's tendency to exaggerate the true impact of new information, their bent toward wishful thinking or their biased perceptions of risk.
-De Bondt's research articles have appeared in many books and scholarly journals, including the Journal of Finance, the Financial Analysts Journal, the American Economic Review and the European Economic Review.
+De Bondt has examined key concepts of bounded rationality, which is people's tendency to exaggerate the true impact of new information, their bent toward wishful thinking or their biased perceptions of risk.
+De Bondt's research articles have appeared in several books and scholarly journals, including the Journal of Finance, the Financial Analysts Journal, the American Economic Review and the European Economic Review.
 His work on stock market overreaction and the speculative dynamics of world financial markets has received a great deal of attention in academia and industry.